DarraghConnaughton/Musical_notepad/docs/blog/blog.md

 #21

 KMeans is complete and tested.
 I have completed the ABCFormatConverter.
 It handles any note length at the moment, maintaining the correct beat count for each bar.
 When the note carries over the bar, a tie has been introduced.
 This section has been tested as well.
 Minute problem however, Accidentals within the keySignature are not taken care of.
 This needs to be fixed.
 I was reading about Coefficient of Variation, which may come in handy as a second condition for determining the number of clusters.
 Short notes are not being represented as cleanly as I want.

+#22

+Big update.
+I have taken care of natural notes.
+I have also implemented time signature, displayed via spinner on the frontend.
+This gives the user the option of a bundle of common time signatures.
+The beatcount remains consistent through each time signature.
+The name of the song is now entered from the frontend, not saving the song until a name has been entered.
+These new features have been tested as well.
+Lastly, I have refactored my code, placing hardcoded values in XML resources files.
+There is a few more I need to take care of, but I understand the concepts involved now anyways.

+Moving forward, my primary focus is XML and display.
+These goals are provisional:

+* Drawer-Navigation bar: which gives the user the option to logout and View a profile information section.
+* Profile information section: This will show the users email, name and potentially a picture.
+Considering placing a friendlist here too.
+* XML Design throughout.